-The National Japan Bowl is open to full-time high school students who are currently enrolled in Levels II, III, and IV Japanese language classes at a high school in the United States, whether in regular or block schedule classes.
+The National Japan Bowl is open to full-time high school students who are currently enrolled in Levels II, III, and IV Japanese language classes in the United States, whether in regular or block schedule classes.

 The national championship teams from Mexico and Canada may also join the National Japan Bowl, provided they meet the same eligibility criteria as US teams and students.